SigVarGen/SigVarGen/README.md

 ## Documentation

-Comprehensive documentation is available on our [documentation site](https://github.io).
+Comprehensive documentation is available on our [documentation site](https://sigvargen.github.io/SigVarGen/).
 The documentation covers:
 - Algorithms used in complex functions.
-- Detailed description and code snippets.
+- Detailed description and code examples.
-- Best practices for integrating SigVarGen with your data processing pipelines.

 ---